Reunion Arena: Live recordings and music videos

 The music video for Queen's "Another One Bites The Dust" was filmed at Reunion Arena on August 9, 1980.

 The video for the Scorpions' "Still Loving You" was filmed at Reunion Arena in 1984.

 Mötley Crüe shot the video for "Home Sweet Home" partially at Reunion Arena (exteriors and time lapses) on October 2, 1985.
 The concert footage was shot two days later at Houston concert venue The Summit.

 Judas Priest played June 27, 1986, recording the entire show which parts can be found on the Priest...Live! album.
 A full concert DVD was released as well.
 Pink Floyd played three consecutive shows at Reunion in November 1987.
-Pop songstress Whitney Houston played two sold-out concerts at Reunion in September 1987.
+Pop singer Whitney Houston played two sold-out concerts at Reunion in September 1987.

 Country music superstar Garth Brooks filmed his first television special, This Is Garth Brooks, in the arena on September 20, 1991.
 The concert became noteworthy after Brooks and guitarist Ty England smashed two guitars on stage.

 Country music star Shania Twain filmed her performance for the Come On Over Tour in the arena on September 12, 1998, and later released on her first DVD, Shania Twain Live.

 Frank Sinatra played Reunion Arena three times: in 1984, 1987 and 1989.
 His October 24, 1987, concert was recorded and released in 2018 as part of the Standing Room Only album.

 Metallica's February 5, 1989, show at Reunion Arena was broadcast nationally on FM radio and widely bootlegged.
 An abbreviated version of this recording was eventually released on CD in 2001 as part of the Fan Can 4 box set.

+Motor racing

+A temporary street circuit at Reunion Arena, known as the Dallas street circuit, was set up around the arena, and used some of the surrounding streets.
+The track was 1.290 mi in length, had 10 turns, and hosted its first event on September 19, 1993, with the Trans-Am Series visiting the circuit.
+The track hosted the SCCA Dodge Shelby Pro series in 1993, the Trans-Am Series between 1993 and 1994, and in 1996, and the IMSA GT Championship hosted its sole event at the circuit in 1996.

+Lap records

+The fastest official race lap records at the former Dallas Street Circuit (Reunion Arena) are listed as: